yves91/briteshop/README.md

 # briteshop
-This site has been designed and built in HTML, SCSS and JavaScript, using the Tesco website for reference.
+This site has been designed and built in HTML, SCSS and JavaScript, using the Tesco website as a reference point.

 For demonstration purposes, it has a functional shopping cart, built with vanilla JavaScript.
 The theme is aimed at websites with e-commerce capabilities, but is also suitable for website without such functionalities.
 With a mobile-first responsive design, this design is clean and easy to navigate on desktop, tablet and mobile viewports.